shashikant-sk/leetcode/README.md

 # Python Solutions for Leetcode

 Remember solutions are only solutions to given problems.
-If you want full study checklist for code & whiteboard interview, please turn to [jwasham's coding-interview-university](https://github.com/jwasham/coding-interview-university).
+If you want full study checklist for code & whiteboard interview, please turn to

-Also, there are open source implementations for basic data structs and algorithms, such as [Algorithms in Python](https://github.com/TheAlgorithms/Python) and [Algorithms in  ](https://github.com/TheAlgorithms/ ).
+Also, there are open source implementations for basic data structs and algorithms, such as Algorithms in Python

-## Problems & Solutions